kevdogg/SSH-Certificates/README.md

 │       └── ssh_host_ed25519_key.pub
 ```

-This directory contains the SSH Certificate Authority's CA private and public keys to be used for SSH Certificate Creation and Host/Client Configuration. .
+This directory contains the SSH Certificate Authority's CA private and public keys to be used for SSH Certificate Creation and Host/Client Configuration.

-These keys represent SSH Certificate Authority keys for the ***domain.com*** domain.
+The CA and CA.pub keys represent SSH Certificate Authority private and public keys for the ***domain.com*** domain.

 The CA private/public keypair can generated via the following command:
     ssh-keygen -a 100 -t ed25519 -f CA -C domain.com-SSH-CA